 First... some things to do while your larynx is red and inflamed:

 - Voice rest (partial or complete)is a very wise.
 When you must speak, don't whisper, which will cause more dehydration of your vocal cords.
 Instead, use clear bell-like tones.
 Better yet, write what you want to say on a pad.
 Silence is golden.

 - Use a humidifier.
 If you use a warm one, you can put it right up to your face.
 If you use a cold air one, you must be careful NOT to aim it at your face or sleep with the door closed (think about how leaving a window open with cold night air would leave you sounding).

-- Drink copious amounts of water and watery drinks such as hot teas like Throat Coat, ginger & lemon tea, the Master Tonic, lemon-honey-ceyenne pepper-in-water, dilute pineapple juice.
+- Drink copious amounts of water and watery drinks such as hot herbal teas like sage, ginger & lemon tea, the Master Tonic, lemon-honey-ceyenne pepper-in-water, dilute pineapple juice.

 - When healing after a bad case of laryngitis, it's common to become "guarded" when using the recently wounded voice.
 Tension invariably and counterproductively builds as a singer tries to protect the cords.
 This is why it might be a good idea for you to see a trusted vocal coach in person, because you probably don't even realize the tension you could be holding in neck, shoulders, jaw, etc. If the laryngitis is not from a virus but from mis-use of your voice, a vocal coach is again the right way to go.

 - When you first begin vocalizing after healing, you might find yourself with a feeling of light hoarseness I call "the helium effect".
 In my experience, AS LONG AS YOU ARE NOT APPLYING TOO MUCH PRESSURE AT YOUR THROAT, this effect goes away after about 3 or 4 days.
 It's important that this effect not be because you are applying incorrect breath pressure or having your throat channel tight or constricted.
 NOTE: this "helium effect" is not a feeling of throat strain.
 It's just that you temporarily lose a bit of your low end.